aukspot/dles/README.md

 ### Current

 - Tag system that allows for easy filtering.
-- Filter dles easily by adding tags to include or exclude.
+- Filter dles by adding tags to include or exclude.

 ### Planned

+- Option for a more compact view of dles list.
-- Ability to hide/show given dles.
+- Option to hide/show given dles.
 - Ability to randomly choose `n` dles from the filtered dles.
 - URL parameters:
   - to load filters.
-  - to load an exact list of dles. (each dle must be in `dles.json`)
+  - to load an exact list of dles. (each dle must be in [dles.json](https://github.com/aukspot/dles/blob/main/src/data/dles.json))

 ### Suggest a feature

 You can suggest a feature by [submitting a feature request](https://github.com/aukspot/dles/issues/new?assignees=&labels=enhancement&projects=&template=feature_request.md&title=).

+## Bugs

+If you run into a bug, please [submit a bug report](https://github.com/aukspot/dles/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=).

 ## Contributing